To amend part B of the Individuals with Disabilities Education Act to provide full Federal funding of such part.

 Length: 7 pages

-This bill was introduced on June 15, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 26, 2019, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying